artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

        setting the transaction ID to the GoCardless payment ID.
 It also sets amount to the amount from GoCardless.
      - check that the status on the CiviCRM recurring contribution record is 'In Progress'.
-(It should be but the check is there because we previously did things differently.)
+(It should be, but the check is there because we previously did things differently.)

 Note: the following working day the GoCardless payment status is changed from `confirmed` to